ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

                                           http://localhost:8000

-If all goes as expected (it's really quite simple) you should see the main page
+If all goes as expected (it's really quite simple) you should see the main page -
 <img width="1912" height="964" alt="Screenshot 2025-11-17 184517" src="https://github.com/user-attachments/assets/00315547-8db6-463e-bb88-9f94440f8061" />

-# How to Use WSJT-X ADIF Log Visualizer & Mapper (it's almost self-explanatory!)
+# How to Use WSJT-X ADIF Log Visualizer & Mapper
+(it's almost self-explanatory!)

 ### Real-time Monitoring

 1. Check "Real-time Log Monitoring" checkbox
 2. The map updates automatically as you log contacts
-3. Refresh interval is shown (default: 5.0s)
+3. Refresh interval is shown (default: 3.0s)
 4. Status shows "● LIVE - Monitoring..."
+5. The .adi file refresh time is set in the 'config.json' file

 ### Manual Upload

 1. Click "Upload & Plot" button
 2. Select your ADIF file
-3. Map plots all contacts immediately
+3. The Map updates and cd c:\usersplots all contacts immediately

 ### Viewing Your Log